Superrehtard/old_diaspora_wiki/Using-apache.md

 # Using apache instead of thin server on Fedora
-**No, this does NOT  work**.
-It's left as a starting point for those brave who might make it work.
+**No, this is  NOT  reliable**.
+Basically, it's in the "Works for Me" (tm) state.
+But for those prepared to handle all sorts of difficulties, it's a starting point.
+FTM, I'm not aware of any bugs.

 This content is currently being discussed on [[ Discussions on Fedora Apache wiki page]]

 ##General

 This page covers the steps which makes diaspora server running on port 3000.
-Besides this, most users have a need to making this server available to the outside world on port 80.
+Besides this, most users have a need to make this server available to the outside world on port 80.
 This is not covered at this point.
 Personally, I just forwarded port 80 on my router to port 3000 on my box.

 *You can get the same basic behavior that nginx proxy uses from the proxy_balancer Apache mod.